jpbarto/atom-cform-yaml/README.md

 # atom-cform-yaml package

-A package based on [atom-cform](https://github.com/dgomesbr/atom-cform) to help Atom users create YAML AWS CloudFormation templates
+A package based on [atom-cform](https://github.com/dgomesbr/atom-cform) to help Atom users create YAML AWS CloudFormation templates.

+The package snippets are now derived automatically from the published [AWS CloudFormation Resource Specification](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html).
+This enables the snippets to be more complete but perhaps a little less helpful.
+Any comments on how to improve usability now that the snippets are auto-generated are welcomed.

 # Demo
 ![30 seconds or less...](http://i.imgur.com/xQkpXQ4.gif)